 critical components of the hydrograph (duration, magnitude, timing, frequency, and rate of change), throughout their range, would include at least 2 aspects: 1) a cap or limit on the cumulative amount of water that can be withdrawn in a watershed which protects natural variability of flows over time, i.e., hydrograph shape, and 2) a protected cutoff level, which protects against exacerbating extreme low flow conditions.
 The cap and protected flow combination are designed mostly to address impacts related to streamflow depletion.

+FISH ARE SURROGATES for the ecosystem and for the ability of human society to endure and flourish.

+Sustainability = ecological function and integrity